-The number of cougars harvested in District 1 in 2019 was the same as in 2018 (Figure 9).
-The average age at harvest is variable for both males and females, but is typically three years old or younger (Figure 10).
+The total number of cougars harvested in District 1 in 2023 was a single cat higher than in 2022 (Figure 9).
+Beginning in 2020, only adult harvest (two years +) counted towards the harvest guideline.
+The average age at harvest is variable for both males and females but is typically three years old for males and five years old for females (Figure 10).

 Figure 9.
-General season cougar harvest in District 1, 2009-2018.
+General season cougar harvest in District 1, 2014-2022.
+All harvest is displayed, but beginning in 2020, only adult harvest counted towards the harvest guideline.

 Figure 10.
-Average age of female (orange bars) and male (blue bars) cougar harvested during the general season in District 1, 2009-2018.
+Average age of female (orange bars) and male (blue bars) cougar harvested during the general season in District 1, 2017-2021.
+Ages for all 2022 harvested cougars were not available at the time of publication of this document.

-Cougar harvest guidelines were increased for GMUs within District 1 for 2020.
+Cougar harvest guidelines were increased for GMUs within District 1 in 2020.
 Season dates will still be extended until April 30 unless harvest guidelines are met within the GMU.
-However, to hunt cougars after March 31 in a unit open for cougar harvest, hunters need to purchase a 2021 hunting license and cougar tag.
+However, to hunt cougars after March 31 in a unit open for cougar harvest, hunters need to purchase a 2024 hunting license and cougar tag.